m-lab/website/_pages/tests/ndt/unified-views-migrate.md

 ## NDT Unified Views Schema Crosswalk

 Most of our users are interested in NDT tests that meet our team's current, best understanding of test completeness and research quality.
-The NDT unified views provide this, and also present a standard set of columns of interest to most people.
+The NDT Unified Views provide this, and also present a standard set of columns of interest to most people.
 The current NDT unified views are: